lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected.
 Such mechanisms are referred to as Post-Quantum / Traditional Hybrids {{I-D.driscoll-pqt-hybrid-terminology}}.

-In particular, certain jurisdictions are recommending or requiring that PQC lattice schemes only be used within in a PQ/T hybrid.
+In particular, certain jurisdictions are recommending or requiring that PQC lattice schemes only be used within a PQ/T hybrid.
 As an example, we point to [BSI2021] which includes the following recommendation:

 "Therefore, quantum computer-resistant methods should not be used alone - at least in a transitional period - but